sourceunion/libre-control/docs/RISK_ASSESSMENT.md

 1. **Inbound Risk**: The C2 infrastructure itself is a high-value target for rival threat actors or counter-intelligence operations.
 Vulnerabilities here can lead to the operator's compromise.
 2. **Outbound Risk**: Operational mistakes can lead to legal liability, attribution, or unintended damage to target infrastructure.

+> [!NOTE]
-This framework is provided "as-is" for educational purposes.
+> This framework is provided "as-is" for educational purposes.
 The safeguards described herein are the sole responsibility of the operator.

 ## Infrastructure Security (AppSec & NetSec)